-(Audacy) The Bears have stumbled out of the gate, but that hasn’t impacted top receiver DJ Moore’s mindset.
+The Chicago Bears have stumbled out of the gate, but that hasn’t impacted DJ Moore’s mindset.
 He plans to be playing well into January.

-The Bears are winless through two games after falling 27-17 to the Buccaneers on Sunday.
-After getting shellacked by the Packers in their opener, the Bears were down just three points moments before the two-minute warning Sunday, at which point Buccaneers linebacker Shaq Barrett produced a pick-six to clinch the win for Tampa Bay.
+The Bears are winless through two games, falling 27-17 to the Bucs on Sunday.
+Thus far they’ve lost by way of a shellacking at the hands of the Packers and a backbreaker against Tampa.
+The Bears were down just three moments before the two-minute warning, at which point a Shaq Barrett pick-six sealed Chicago’s fate.

-The Bears did show more life in Week 2.
+The Bears did show a more life in Week 2.
 Moore was more involved in the offense, and Chicago got through the first quarter with the lead.
-But it unraveled from there, a reminder that the Bears are a work in progress.
+But things unraveled from there, a reminder that the Bears are very much a work in progress.

-Amid the 0-2 start, Moore was asked Monday on the Mully & Haugh Show what his message would be for Bears fans who wonder if there are any signs of hope.
-It’s clear his confidence isn't yet wavering.
+The 0-2 start might not come as an enormous surprise to many, but Moore was asked Monday on the Mully & Haugh Show what he would say to Bears fans who wonder if there are any signs of hope.
+It’s clear his confidence is not yet wavering

-It would be concerning if one of the Bears' top weapons didn't have playoff aspirations this early in the season.
-That said, for such a plan to come to pass, the Bears are going to have to right the ship soon as a road matchup against the defending Super Bowl champion Kansas City Chiefs awaits in Week 3.
+It would be concerning if one of the top weapons didn't have playoff aspirations this early in the season.
+That said, for such a plan to come to pass this year, the Bears are going to have to right the ship soon.